Interested in this innovation?

 Bill Strickland, Founder

 Manchester Craftsmen’s Guild is dedicated to educating and inspiring urban youth through the arts.
-Founded in 1968, this acclaimed arts education program has a storybook-like history.
-Started by an at-risk teenager in one of Pittsburgh's poorest neighborhoods, MCG is now housed in a world-class facility on Pittsburgh's North Shore, where students are surrounded by art, architecture, music, food, flowers, and natural light.
+Founded in 1968 after the assassination of Martin Luther King Jr., this acclaimed arts education program has a storybook-like history.
+Started by Bill Strickland, an underserved teenager in one of Pittsburgh's poorest neighborhoods, MCG is now housed in a world-class facility on Pittsburgh's North Shore, where students are surrounded by art, architecture, music, food, flowers, and natural light.

-The founder, Bill Strickland, was a struggling high school student by his own admission.
+Bill Strickland was a struggling and disaffected high school student by his own admission.
 One fateful day he passed the open door to the art room where teacher Frank Ross was working on the potter’s wheel.
 Awestruck by the sight of a skilled artisan, Strickland approached the teacher.
 Over the coming months, the relationship that Ross and Strickland initiated with a revolving mound of clay began to give form to the future vision of Manchester Craftsmen’s Guild, Bill Strickland’s vision for a school.

 “We have to build places of hope rather than places of despair.
 The public school system here is built to contain kids, not educate them.
 If you build prisons, you create prisoners.” - Bill Strickland